 Susan Enfield, M.S.N., R.N., PEL-CSN, Program Director of RN-BSN and RN-MSN Tracks

-The curriculum of the program integrates the student’s previous nursing experience and knowledge into the academic course work to develop knowledge and skills that will enhance nursing practice.
+The curriculum of the program integrates the student’s previous nursing experience and knowledge into the academic course work with the intention that the knowledge and skills developed will enhance nursing practice.
 This is accomplished through a carefully designed sequence of learning strategies including discussion boards, research, and practicum projects. .

 The University strives to provide a degree program that requires mastery of learning outcomes and is designed to produce spiritual, personal and professional growth.
 A total of 60 hours of practicum/project time is incorporated in the coursework.
 The curriculum is based on the Olivet Nazarene University Department of Nursing’s mission philosophy and conceptual framework.